kellypierce/CSU_ChronicWasting/README.md

 These are stand-alone scripts; no separate installation is necessary.
 The scripts import Python modules that will be part of any basic Python installation.

+Be sure that `assembled_DBR_filtering.py` and `integrated_denovo_pipeline.py` are in the same directory as the Python work scripts you create to run these modules.
+See below for details on creating your work script.

 # Optional software

 Please see original documentation for installation instructions for external software.